-Strengthening WePOWER Systems: We successfully launched the online WePOWER Results-Sharing System for the Q2/ Q3 2023 reporting cycle at https://wepower.energydata.info.
+Strengthening WePOWER Systems: We successfully launched the online WePOWER Results-Sharing System for the Q2/Q3 2023 reporting cycle at https://wepower.energydata.info.
 The automated reporting system has helped expedite the data collection/reporting and analysis burden for WePOWER.
 We hope to further improve and streamline the system for the next round of results.
-We appreciate our Partners' feedback and this system has been made available to other regional "sister" networks as well.
+We appreciate the Partner's feedback and this system has been made available to other regional "sister" networks as well.

 WePOWER is continuing to inspire other networks.
-Following the launch of the Regional Network in Energy for Women (RENEW_MENA) in 2022, more sister networks have joined our ranks.
+Following the launch of the Regional Network in Energy for Women (RENEW MENA) in 2022, more sister networks have joined our ranks.
 The Women's Empowerment in the Sustainable Energy in Europe and Central Asia (WeSee) network was launched in December 2023.
 Similarly, the Pacific Women in Power renewed their commitment and endorsed a charger in June 2023.
-Early 2024, the Women in Energy Network Africa (WEN-Africa) is also slated to launch.
+Early 2024, the Women in Energy Network Africa (WENAfrica) is also slated to launch.
 All these networks have adopted aspects of the WePOWER model and WePOWER delegates have been invited to all the launch events to share their experiences.

-As WePOWER continues to evolve, the sustainability of the network and the transition to a permanent secretariat led by the Partners remain our key priority.
-Towards this end, the Interim Secretariat E II is developing a WePOWER Sustainability Plan.
+As WePOWER continues to evolve, the sustainability of the network and transition to a permanent secretariat led by the Partners remains our key priority.
+Towards this, the Interim-Secratariat E II is also developing a WePOWER Sustainability Plan to guide us.
 We will develop a work program and business plan for the permanent Regional Secretariat to implement regional activities and complement the business plans of the National Chapters.
 The second output will be the Standard Operating Procedure (SOP) for the permanent Regional Secretariat, covering the governance and fiduciary aspects.
 We look forward to sharing the documents for the Partners' endorsement at the 4th WePOWER Conference planned for late 2024.

-WePOWER is entering an exciting new phase, which illustrates the commitment of our Partners to our regional network.
+WePOWER is entering an exciting new phase and it is a testament to our Partners' commitment to keep our regional network thriving.
 We would like to acknowledge the contribution of our esteemed Steering Committee for nurturing and guiding the network to this stage.
 We are also grateful to the representatives of WePOWER Partners, universities and international topic experts who have given their expertise and time to the various WePOWER Working Groups.

 We must not lose sight of the fact that WePOWER is truly a remarkable achievement.
-That a voluntary network of Energysector stakeholders fighting to improve gender equality exists in South Asia is something that we could not have imagined even a few years ago.
+That a voluntary network of Energy-sector stakeholders fighting to improve gender equality exists in South Asia is something that we could not have imagined even a few years ago.
 The Interim-Secretariat is proud to serve our Partners and we will continue working hard to achieve WePOWER's objectives for a brighter future.